-Fall in Bucks County is the season when centuries-old tales of ghosts and otherworldly happenings come more alive than ever.
-Gather around the table at some of our haunted locales to hear more…
+Fall in Bucks County is the season when centuries-old tales of ghosts and other worldly happenings come more alive than ever.
+Gather around the table at some of these haunted locales to hear more…

-The view of the Delaware River isn’t the only thing that will take your breath away at The Black Bass Hotel & Restaurant.
+The view of the Delaware River isn’t the only thing that will take your breath away.
 This Lumberville landmark has become associated with many different ghostly legends.
 The structure became a makeshift morgue in the 1800’s for Delaware Canal builders that died of disease or exhaustion.
 Today, you can dine on one of the old stone operating tables!
 Request it, if you dare, as you enjoy Swordfish with Roasted Asparagus Salad, or the restaurant’s signature dish, Charleston Meeting Street Crab.

 Many people report feeling a bizarre presence while at the Logan Inn.
 This remarkable inn and restaurant in New Hope has survived the Revolutionary and Civil Wars but is reportedly haunted by many soldiers who did not.
 The most notoriously haunted part of the inn is Room 6, “Emily’s Room," the alleged mother of a previous owner.
 Perhaps you will meet her at one of the inn’s monthly ‘Message From Beyond’ three-course dinners featuring a spiritual medium!